KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
 5. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
 6. Recommendation: Found `"node-fetch"` in file `SpotifyFetcher.js`: Replace it with built-in fetch.
+7. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-OnThisDay by nkl-kst](https://github.com/nkl-kst/MMM-OnThisDay)

+1. The branch name is 'master'.
+Consider renaming it to 'main'.
-1. Information: There are updates for 1 dependencie(s):
+2. Information: There are updates for 1 dependencie(s):
    -  jsdom  ^22.1.0  →  ^23.0.1